 'I go to the sultan!' answered his mother, amazed and surprised.
 'I shall take good care how I engage in such an affair.
-Why, who are you, son,' continued she, 'that you can have the assurance to think of your sultan's daughter?
-Have you forgotten that your father was one of the poorest tailors in the capital, and that I am of no better extraction; and do not you know that sultans never marry their daughters but to princes, sons of sultans like themselves?'
+Why, who are you, son,' continued she, 'that you can have the assurance to think of your sultan's daughter ?
+Have you forgotten that your father was one of the poorest

-'Mother,' answered Aladdin, 'I have already told you that I foresaw all that you have said, or can say: and tell you again that neither your discourse nor your remonstrances shall make me change my mind.
+'Mother,' answered Aladdin, 'I have already 'Mother,' answered Aladdin, 'I have already told you that I foresaw all that you have said, or can say: and tell you again that neither your discourse nor your remonstrances shall make me change my mind.
 I have told you that you must ask the Princess Badroulboudour in marriage for me: it is a favour I request with all the respect I owe you; and I beg of you not to refuse me, unless you would rather see me in my grave, than by so doing give me new life.'